NLeSC/tortellini-on-rsd/README.md

 This repository also holds the configuration files [classifications.yml](classifications.yml) and [rules.kts](rules.kts) used to evaluate licenses of dependencies using [ort](https://github.com/oss-review-toolkit/ort).
 The configuration files included here originate from <https://github.com/oss-review-toolkit/ort/tree/master/examples>
-and were slightly modified to fit the Netherlands eScience Center.
+and were slightly modified to fit the Netherlands eScience Center requirements.

 Uses https://github.com/marketplace/actions/tortellini-action